Pakistan army top brass meets amid U.S. tensions

 ISLAMABAD Pakistan's powerful army chief General Ashfaq Kayani met with his top commanders on Sunday in a "special" meeting to discuss the security situation, the military said, as the war of words with the United States escalated.

-The extraordinary meeting of the corps commanders came against the backdrop of sharp U.S. allegations that the Pakistani army's powerful spy agency supported the Haqqani militant group Washington blames for the recent attack on its embassy and other targets in Kabul.
+The extraordinary meeting of the corps commanders came against the backdrop of sharp U.S. allegations that Pakistan army's powerful spy agency supported the Haqqani militant group Washington blames for the recent attack on its embassy and other targets in Kabul.

-Kayani, who is departing for London later on Sunday to address the International Institute for Strategic Studies and the Royal College of Defense Studies, chaired the meeting.
+Kayani, who is departing for London later tonight to address the International Institute for Strategic Studies and the Royal College of Defence Studies, chaired the meeting.

 "He (Wyne) stressed upon addressing the irritants in relationship which are a result of an extremely complex situation," the military said in a statement.